Acaseyl/Horiseon_Challenge01/README.md

 # Acessibility standards

 ## Description
 The goal of this project is to increase accesibilty to our site by omptimizing it for search engines.
-By cleaning up the CSS file to avoid redundancies and adding semantic elements to the HTML file we can follow industry best practices.
+By cleaning up the CSS file to avoid redundancies and adding semantic elements to the HTML file so we can follow industry best practices.

 ## Screenshots
 ![01-html-css-git-homework-demo](https://user-images.githubusercontent.com/108828765/191019821-308e2dfc-0671-4ce4-8c3d-043e12608d45.png)